 If they have to critique people, they seek balance.
 They include appropriate compliments when criticizing their employees.
 They include solutions with the criticism.

-Expert business processes:
+Expert traits in business processes:

 1. They’re efficient.
 Content entrepreneurs focus on their core competencies.
 Competent entrepreneurs know that size doesn’t matter but image and professionalism count.

 2. Sales are a priority.
 They’re knowledgeable about their sales – what sells the most and what sells the least.

 3. Attention is given to profitability, not just revenue.
 Profitable business owners are aware of what leads to maximum profits, and what is least profitable.

 4. Successful entrepreneurs are astute about costs.
 They’re educated in minimizing costs, and calculating their margins while not cutting muscle in human resources and marketing.

 5. Management of inventory is important to them.
 They know what sells fast; they prevent spoilage and know when inventory is missing because of theft.